jundis/CWSlack-SlashCommands/README.md

 * $timechan = : Set to a channel to post to for $timeenabled

 ####FirmAlerts
-* $posttousers = : When set, will post to the user whenever the appointment reminder is reached.
+* $posttousers * : When set, will post to the user whenever the appointment reminder is reached.
-* $posttochan = : When set, will post to $timechan whenever the firm appointment starts.
+* $posttochan * : When set, will post to $timechan whenever the firm appointment starts.

 ####Follow
-* $slackfollowtoken # : Set to the token you got when creating a new slash command integration in Slack for /follow.
+* $slackfollowtoken * : Set to the token you got when creating a new slash command integration in Slack for /follow.
-* $followenabled # : Defaults to 0, you need to change this to 1 if you want to enable follow.
+* $followenabled * : Defaults to 0, you need to change this to 1 if you want to enable follow.
-* $dir # : Directory on the server to store files.
-Please note that the user running php (www-data in Linux) needs write/read access to this folder.
 * $followtoken : Change to any value and use this in the ConnectWise link tables.
 * $unfollowtoken : Change to any value and use this in the ConnectWise link tables.

 ####Contacts
-* $slackcontactstoken & : Set to the token you got when creating a new slash command integration in Slack for /contact.
+* $slackcontactstoken * : Set to the token you got when creating a new slash command integration in Slack for /contact.

 ####Notes
-* $slacknotestoken ^ : Set to the token you got when creating a new slash command integration in Slack for /notes.
+* $slacknotestoken * : Set to the token you got when creating a new slash command integration in Slack for /notes.
-* $usecwname ^ : If set to 0 which is default, notes are posted as user that is attached to API key.
+* $usecwname * : If set to 0 which is default, notes are posted as user that is attached to API key.
 If set to 1, then it will post as the correct CW user but all names in Slack must be the same as in CW.

 ####Configs
-* $slackconfigstoken % : Set to the token you got when creating a new slash command integration in Slack for /config.
+* $slackconfigstoken * : Set to the token you got when creating a new slash command integration in Slack for /config.

+####Tasks
+* $slacktaskstoken * : Set your token for the tasks slash command

+####Time
+* $slacktimetoken * : Set your token for the time slash command
+* $timedetailworktype * : Set to the worktype name you want to use when a note is posted to detailed.
+* $timeinternalworktype * : Set to the worktype name you want to use when a note is posted to internal.
+* $timeresolutionworktype * : Set to the worktype name you want to use when a note is posted to resolution.

 ####DBManage

-* $slackdbmantoken @ : Set your token for the database management slash command
+* $slackdbmantoken * : Set your token for the database management slash command
-* $adminlist @ : Usernames that are allowed to use this command.
+* $adminlist * : Usernames that are allowed to use this command.
 Separate by pipe symbol as seen in example if you need multiple people to have access.

 ####General
 * $helpurl : Set to a help document explaining the slash command usage.
 Feel free to point to this GitHub repo, but ideally you would make it look pretty on your own internal site.